sahel-sh/shipping-contact-delegation/Explainer.md

 ```
 # Payment Handler Response
 The payment handler should provide required information in its response.
 If shipping is requested the response should include
-a shipping option id in addition to the shipping address.
+the shipping option id in addition to the shipping address.
+Then the browser will validate the response (country format, shipping address Id, non-empty strings for required payer information, etc) and send it the merchant.
 ```idl
 dictionary PaymentHandlerResponse {
     …